kaedroho/mezza/README.md

 make start
 ```

-Then CrowFlow should be running on [localhost:8000](http://localhost:8000)
+Then Viano should be running on [localhost:8000](http://localhost:8000)

 ### Without Docker compose